 What does a financial plan look like?
 It should start with your goals.
 Most people put retirement at the top of the list.
 But other common goals are sending a child to school or buying a first home.

-With a financial plan, you know exactly how to reach your goals.
+, you know exactly how to reach your goals.
 You have it all broken down into small, manageable steps.
 For many people, that’s an immediate sigh of relief.
 And from that point forward, you can enjoy the feeling of making positive progress every day.

 #2 Be an Investor